RNA-targeting small molecule drugs: Origins

 Recent discoveries implicating RNA in the pathogenesis of several forms of cancer and neuromuscular diseases have created a paradigm shift in drug discovery.
-This work combined with advances in structural characterization techniques such as NMR spectroscopy and X-ray crystallography together with computational modeling, has pushed forward the realization that RNA is a dynamic yet viable drug target.
+This work combined with larger accessible chemical space, advances in high-throughput screening capabilities and structural characterization techniques such as NMR spectroscopy, X-ray crystallography, Cryogenic electron microscopy together with computational modeling, has pushed forward the realization that RNA is a dynamic yet viable drug target.
 Traditionally, RNA was thought to be a mediator between DNA sequence-encoded instructions and functional protein.
 However, recent reports have shown that there are a large number of non-coding RNAs (ncRNAs) that are not translated into protein.
 Whereas 85% of the human genome is transcribed into RNA only 3% of the transcripts code for functional protein.
 Although, ncRNAs do affect gene expression levels by a variety of mechanisms.
 Further, RNA can adopt discrete secondary or tertiary structures which play a pivotal role in many biological processes and disease pathology.
 For these reasons, RNA is being recognized as an attractive drug target for small molecules.

 The earliest attempts to target RNA led to the discovery that aminoglycosides could bind to human RNA.
 In an early report, Noller discovered that several classes of antibiotics (streptomycin, tetracycline, spectinomycin, edeine, hygromycin, and the neomycins) could "protect" nucleotides in 16S ribosomal RNA by binding to this RNA.
 Subsequent studies by Schroeder and Green began to plant the seed that RNA could be targeted.
-Schroeder uncovered that aminoglycosides could inhibit protein synthesis by interacting with the ribosome through interactions with the 3’ end of the 16S RNA of E. coli taking advantage of RNA conformational changes.
+Schroeder uncovered that aminoglycosides could inhibit protein synthesis by interacting with the ribosome through interactions with the 3' end of the 16S RNA of E. coli taking advantage of RNA conformational changes.
 Green and coworkers further confirmed this idea, discovering that aminoglycosides blocked the interaction of HIV-1 Rev protein and its viral RNA-binding site.